0x1DOCD00D/CS441_Fall2024/Homeworks/Homework3.md

 ### Mandatory part of the homework for all students
 Your job is to design conversational agents based on LLMs, explain your design and architecture, and then to implement it and to run on the trained LLM as well as [Ollama models](https://ollama.com/library) for the conversational agent for graduate students only.
 To implement a RESTful service for LLM interactions you can use one of the popular frameworks: [Play](https://www.baeldung.com/scala/play-rest-api) or [Finch/Finagle](https://www.baeldung.com/scala/finch-rest-apis) or [Akka HTTP](https://vikasontech.github.io/post/scala-rest-api-with-akka-http/) or [Scalatra](http://honstain.com/rest-in-a-scalatra-service/).
 There is a [discussion thread on Reddit](https://www.reddit.com/r/scala/comments/ifz8ji/what_framework_should_i_use_to_build_a_rest_api/) about which framework software engineers prefer to create and maintain RESTful services.
 Personally, as I discussed in my lectures I like Akka HTTP but students are free to experiment with more than one framework.
 On a side note it would be very suspicious for your TA and me to see very similar implementations of the service using the same framework that came from different submissions by different students.

 Regarding ***client programs to test your RESTful services*** you can implement them as a [Postman](https://www.postman.com/) project or as a [curl](https://curl.se/) command in a shell script or you can write a Scala program that uses [Apache HTTP client library](https://hc.apache.org/httpcomponents-client-5.1.x/).
 A typical client is a ***Postman*** or a ***curl*** command that submits a query to the microservice that responds to this query with a complete sentence, e.g., query: "how cats express love?" and response sentence: "A slow blink from a cat is like a "cat kiss."
 When a cat blinks slowly at you, it’s a sign of trust and affection."
 For a conversational agent that graduate students are required to create the response is submitted automatically to a locally hosted Ollama model as the following query: "how can you respond to the statement "A slow blink from a cat is like a "cat kiss."
 When a cat blinks slowly at you, it’s a sign of trust and affection."?" to which the Ollama model can issue an example response like the following: "That makes so much sense!
 It's like a nonverbal way for them to say, 'I feel safe with you.'"
 The process continues with the conversational client forming another query to the cloud-based microservice: Do you have any comments on "That makes so much sense!
 It's like a nonverbal way for them to say, 'I feel safe with you.'" to which the response may be the following: "Your response, "That makes so much sense!
 It's like a nonverbal way for them to say, 'I feel safe with you,'" beautifully captures the essence of a cat's slow blink." and the conversation process goes on like this until some termination condition is reached, e.g., the maximum number of responses or the expired conversation time limit.

+Of course, due to various limitations some students may not have trained their LLMs well - it means that their models cannot respond with meaningless text completion of the submitted queries.
+In this case these students can deploy other models of their choice or they can use Amazon Bedrock for their backend LLMs.

 First, you can deploy your program locally to test it.
 Next, after creating and testing your programs locally, you will deploy it and run it on the AWS.
 You will produce a short movie that documents all steps of the deployment and execution of your program with your narration and you will upload this movie to [youtube](http://www.youtube.com) and as before you will submit a link to your movie as part of your submission in the README.md file.
 To produce a movie, you may use an academic version of [Camtasia](https://www.techsmith.com/video-editor.html) or some other cheap/free screen capture technology from the UIC webstore or an application for a movie capture of your choice.
 The captured web browser content should show your login name in the upper right corner of the AWS application and you should introduce yourself in the beginning of the movie speaking into the camera.